Thorium/the-elmish-book/chapters/elm/render-html.md

 ### Arbitrary render logic

 It is important to understand that although we are just calling these DSL functions such as `Html.div` and `Html.span` to build the HTML, we are still executing F# code.
 This code can be anything you want to do in a normal function.
-For example, you can use list comprehensions to build a list of elements that contains powers of 2:
+For example, you can use list comprehensions to build a list of elements that contain powers of 2:
 ```fsharp
 /// Computes x to the power n
 let power x n =